Beliavsky/Fortran-tools-on-GitHub/README.md

 [irep](https://github.com/LLNL/irep): tool for filling C/C++ or Fortran data structures from Lua input tables, from LLNL

+[nmltab](https://github.com/aekiss/nmltab): Python 3 module and command-line tool to tabulate, semantically diff, superset and consistently format Fortran namelist files, with output to text, markdown, csv, latex and namelists, by Andrew Kiss and Aidan Heerdegen.
+Requires Python 3.4 or later, and f90nml (amongst other packages).

 [nml-to-f90](https://github.com/perrette/nml-to-f90): generates Fortran source code for handling parameter I/O from a namelist, by perrette

 [OpenAD](https://github.com/Augertron/OpenAD): tool for automatic differentiation (AD) of numerical computer programs